plitaev/ExoPlayerHlsWithCustomTsPath/README.md

 By default, ExoPlayer will generate this URL format into chunks according to the HLS standard

-This example shows how to customize ExoPlayer to use the custom URL format of .ts chunk query with the ability to transfer any parameters in the request
+This example shows how to customize ExoPlayer to use the custom URL format for .ts chunk query with the ability to transfer any parameters in the request

 See https://github.com/plitaev/ExoPlayerHlsWithCustomTsPath/blob/master/app/src/main/java/plita/me/exoplayerhlswithcustomtspath/PlayerActivity.java for config details